Here are some of the many ways you can share files and folders in

 Windows 8.1 and Windows RT 8.1:

-Use your free cloud storage.
+Use your free online storage.
 With SkyDrive, you can get to your files from any device, so you don't need to "share" them to access them from another PC.
 When you save your files to SkyDrive, you can also share them with other people by sending a link in email, or getting a link that you can post on sites like Facebook, Twitter, or LinkedIn.
 For more info about SkyDrive, see Getting started with SkyDrive.

 To share a file or folder on SkyDrive, follow these steps: